mdn/content/files/en-us/web/api/fetch/index.md

     - `attributionReporting` {{experimental_inline}}

-      - : Indicates that you want the request to trigger the browser to set off an attribution source or trigger event. `attributionReporting` is an object containing the following properties:
+      - : Indicates that you want the request's response to register a script-based (event-based) [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources#image-based_attribution_sources) or [attribution trigger](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_triggers#image-based_attribution_triggers). `attributionReporting` is an object containing the following properties:

         - `eventSourceEligible`
           - : A boolean.
-If set to `true`, a successful request will trigger an attribution source event.
-If set to `false`, it won't.
+If set to `true`, the request's response is eligible to register an attribution source.
+If set to `false`, it isn't.
         - `triggerEligible`
           - : A boolean.
-If set to `true`, a successful request will trigger an attribution trigger event.
-If set to `false`, it won't.
+If set to `true`, the request's response is eligible to register an attribution trigger.
+If set to `false`, it isn't.

         > **Note:** See the [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) for more details.